-Crises are, therefore, suitable for examining the business - this also applies to personal life.
-The crisis makes the weak points visible and that is precisely the opportunity that lies within the crisis.
-Whether they are weaknesses in leadership, structure, organisation, process, the business model, dealings with employees, customers and business partners, remuneration, motivation, market positioning, competitiveness, product or service quality, appreciation, modernisation, it doesn't matter - they all come to light.
+Crises are therefore suitable for examining the business - this also applies to personal life.
+Crises make the weak points visible and that is precisely the opportunity that lies within them: Whether they are weaknesses in leadership, structure, organisation, process, the business model, dealings with employees, customers and business partners, remuneration, motivation, market positioning, competitiveness, product or service quality, appreciation, modernisation. it doesn't matter - they all come to light.
 That is why a crisis is ultimately always a good thing.
 It is nonsense to make it a taboo.